 Click Here for tab for Hallelujah by Leonard Cohen

 Many people’s first exposure to this song would have been through the hit 2001 movie Shrek.
-Since that movie contributed so hugely to the success of this song it’s since been covered by some very notable artists including Jeff Buckley, Alexandra Burke, and Pentatonix.
-It’s estimated there are over 300 cover versions of it floating around!
-Then after Cohen’s passing in 2016 the song also re-charted on the Billboard Hot 100, when it didn’t even get on there on its initial release.
+The movie contributed hugely to the success of this song, which has since been covered by notable artists like Jeff Buckley, Alexandra Burke, and Pentatonix.
+It’s estimated there are over 300 cover versions floating around!
+After Cohen’s passing in 2016, the song also charted on the Billboard Hot 100, despite never getting there on its initial release.

 Much like the R.E.M song, this one is played using arpeggios which move in a very simple up and down fashion with no sequencing of any kind.
-You play 3 notes ascending and 3 notes descending to give us our 6 note arpeggio.
-It’s nice and slow so is ideal for beginners.
+You play 3 notes ascending and 3 notes descending to give us our 6-note arpeggio.
+It’s nice and slow, making it ideal for beginners.
 You’ll essentially take that basic shape and use it to outline the chords C, G, Am, F, and G using that pattern.

 I’m So Lonesome I Could Cry by Hank Williams